jamesfolberth/jupyterhub_AWS_deployment/deploy/jupyterhub/README.md

      sudo pip-3.6 install oauthenticator dockerspawner
      ```

+3. Generate an SSL certificate

-3a.
-Generate a self-signed SSL certificate, if you don't have a domain name to use.
+    a.
+Generate a self-signed SSL certificate, assuming you don't have a domain name to use.
         A self-signed cert is quite okay for testing/development, but your browser will probably warn you about the cert when you navigate to your page.

     ```bash
     sudo mkdir /srv/jupyterhub/ssl
     sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /srv/jupyterhub/ssl/hub.key -out /srv/jupyterhub/ssl/hub.crt
     ```

-3b.
+    b.
 If you do have a domain to use, see the [README](../nginx/README.md) in the `nginx` directory to generate SSL/TLS certs using [Let's Encrypt](https://letsencrypt.org/), set up routing to your domain (and the subdomain `hub.example.com`), and install and configure `nginx` to serve static HTML and proxy to the hub.

 4. Register the project with Google OAuth 2.0
    We want to use Google's authentication system for our project.